datastax/dsbulk/manual/README.md

 ## Config Files, Settings, Search Order, and Overrides

-Available settings along with defaults are recorded in `conf/reference.conf`.
-This file also contains detailed descriptions of settings and is a great source of information.
+Available settings along with defaults are documented [here](settings.md).
-When the loader starts up, settings are first loaded from `conf/reference.conf`.

 The conf directory also contains an `application.conf` file where a user may specify permanent overrides of settings.
 These are expressed in dotted form: